Gigaspaces/xap-docs/site-hugo/content/xap/14.0/admin/kubernetes-data-grid.markdown

 Another option is to fetch the GigaSpaces Helm charts that you need and unpack them locally, so you don’t have to repeat the repo name and package version in each command (which has the added benefit of making the commands shorter).
 For example, if you fetch and unpack the Helm chart using the following command:

+{{%note%}}
+You must fetch every chart that you will be using (for example: xap, xap-pu and xap-manager) in your GigaSpaces application environment.
+{{%/note%}}

 ```bash
 helm fetch gigaspaces/insightedge --version=14.0.0-rc1 --untar
 ```

-The chart is unpackaged in a local folder called insightedge, and then you can install it by simply typing:
+The chart is unpackaged in a local folder called insightedge, and then you can install the demo by typing:

 ```bash
 helm install insightedge --name hello
 ```

-All of the commands described here assume you’ve fetched the Helm chart and it should be executed from that folder, but you can use any of Helm’s install options (remote location, repo reference, etc.)
+All of the commands in the examples below assume that the Helm chart was fetched and stored in a local folder, but you can modify the commands to accomodate the other Helm install options (remote location, repo reference, etc.).

-Please note that you will need to fetch every chart you will be using (for example: xap, xap-pu and xap-manager)

 ## Starting a Data Grid in Kubernetes